-Both the Induction Tutor and ECT will be expected to sign off the Progress Review and the ECT must add their own comments and reflections, tick to confirm they have received their statutory entitlements and will have access to the review for their own records.
-It is recommended that copies are also supplied to the Mentor, Headteacher and School HR team, as this is likely to be used to record progress of the ECT in their role.
+Both the Induction Tutor and ECT will be expected to sign off the Progress Review and the ECT must; add their own comments and reflections, tick to confirm they have received their statutory entitlements and will have access to the review for their own records.
+HISP TSH AB expects ECTs to provide a 100-word reflective comment for each question, enabling the Appropriate Body to assess how effectively they are engaging with professional development and recognising improvements in their teaching practice.

+Once a Progress Review is reviewed by the AB, it is recommended that copies are downloaded and shared with the Mentor, Headteacher and School HR team, as these reviews are likely to be used to record the professional progress of the ECT.

 Where the Induction Tutor believes the ECT is not making satisfactory progress, they should indicate this clearly in the Progress Review development area section, listing any Teacher's Standards (including personal and professional conduct) where there may be a cause for concern and how any evidence supports that concern.
-For any ECT not on track (Grade D or E) to successfully complete Induction it is expected that a Support Plan is put in place to assist the ECT in getting back on track, using the 'Personal Support Plan' (for ECTs in their first year) or 'Cause for Concern Support Plan' (for ECTs in their second year) template available on ECT Manager.
+For any ECT 'not on track' (Grade D or E) to successfully complete Induction it is expected that a Support Plan is put in place to assist the ECT in getting back on track, using the 'Personal Support Plan' (for ECTs in their first year) or 'Cause for Concern Support Plan' (for ECTs in their second year) template available on ECT Manager and HISP TSH website.
 This should be attached to the Progress Review and submitted electronically via ECT Manager.
 Further details can be found in Section 4 of this handbook.